 ASE’s strategic plan and programs are in line with and in support of the Growth and Transformation Plan (GTP) of the country in general and the agriculture and rural development policy and strategy, the food security strategy and the National Climate Adaptation Plan of Action in particular.

-Major intervention areas including house hold food security improvement, value chain development, climate change adaptation and mitigation (watershed management, small scale irrigation development, etc.) are well embedded in the five years GTP plan.
-This situation creates a favourable condition for smooth implementation of planned activities and increases the likelihood of sustainability of project benefits.
+Major thematic interventions of ASE are in line with the GTP plan.
+This situation creates a favorable condition for smooth implementation of planned activities and increases the likelihood of sustainability of project benefits.

-Currently, ASE is operating in 10 Woredas spread across five national regional states (Oromia, SNNPR, Amhara, Gambela and Benishangul Gumuz).
-The number of Program Offices currently has reached 5.
-As of December 2015, ASE had a total of 127 regular staff and 77% of them are with diploma and above educational status.
-This constitutes: 6 MA/MSc, 52 BA/BSc, 47 Diploma holders and the remaining 22 are twelve grades complete.
+Currently, ASE is operating in 8 Woredas spread across three National Regional States (SNNPR, Amhara and Benishangul Gumuz).
+As of November 2017, ASE had a total of 97 (23% female) staff and 81.4% are with diploma and above educational status.
+This constitutes: 8 MSC/MA, 63 BSC/BA and 8 diploma holders.